 Since the task force began, WACD has dedicated time and resources each year to stimulate dialogue and increased cooperation between conservation districts and the tribal nations.

 - In partnership with the Natural Resource Conservation Service and the Port Gamble S’Klallam Tribe, WACD hosted over 60 participants in a five day conference focused on building partnerships with tribal nations and a focused understanding on what “Working Effectively with American Indians” really means.
-See our September 2018 Newsletter or the reflections written by conference participant Larry Davis for more details
+See our September 2018 Newsletter and a reflections piece written by conference participant Larry Davis for more details.

-- WACD Executive Director Patricia Hickey participated in the inaugural Billy Franks Jr. Pacific Salmon Summit.
+- WACD President Jeanette Dorner and Executive Director Patricia Hickey attended the inaugural Billy Franks Jr. Pacific Salmon Summit at the Tulalip Resort Casino.

 - The National Association of Conservation Districts established the Tribal Outreach and Partnership Resource Policy Group, co-chaired by Washington State supervisors Michael Crowder (Benton CD) and Tanna Enghald (Clark CD) and based on the example of WACD’s Tribal Relations Committee.